agudipaolo/paperbot/README.md

 ## Installation:
 - Get admin/owner permissions of the Slack workspace where you want to install paperbot.
+- Web sign in to your slack workspace and user [Slack app](https://slack.com).
 - Create a new Slack App [here](https://api.slack.com/apps?new_app=1).
 In the pop-up window, set 'paperbot' as **App Name** and choose your **Development Slack Workspace**.
 - Choose **paperbot** [here](https://api.slack.com/apps/), and click on **Bot Users** from the menu at the left below "Features".
 Now select **Add a Bot User** and choose the bot's **Display name**.
 Finally click on **Add Bot User** and **Save Changes**.
 - In the same webpage, now choose **Install App** from the menu at the left below "Settings".
 Then click on **Install App to Workspace** and **Authorize**.
 Copy the **Bot User OAuth Access Token** and save it somewhere to use later.